mpaiva-tr/UI-Components-Gallery/README.md

 # UI Components Gallery

 ## Quick History

-***
-We started this project with the intuit to create a UI pattern gallery to allow our team to document and collect design/front-end development artifacts in general.
+We started this project with the intuit to create a UI "pattern library" to allow our team to document and collect design/front-end development artifacts in general.

 Along the way, after long debates with designers, researchers and developers, we feel that it's best to stay away from the term "Pattern" simply because it conveys different meaning to each user-segment we intend target.
 Therefore, the term "component" is more appropriate and inline with W3C's current "Web Components" specification to build custom/reusable elements.

 ## Development Specification

-***
-This initial system was created from an [initial scalfolding](http://docs.angularjs.org/tutorial) by AngularJS team.
+The initial app was created from an [early demo](http://docs.angularjs.org/tutorial) by AngularJS team.

 The following framework and libraries were used to develop this system: